Scottish students studying at postgraduate level at UWS may be entitled to various funds and support towards tuition fees and living costs.

 Student funding packages are made up of a tuition fee loan and living costs loan.
 The tuition fee loan is worth up to £5,500 and the living cost loan is worth £4,500 and is not income-assessed.

-The University will normally charge £5,500 for a postgraduate course, which includes the fee for the Masters element.
+The tuition fee loan is worth up to £5,500.
 This will be paid directly to the University but you are responsible for applying.
-Should your course fee be higher than this, you will remain responsible for meeting the additional costs.
+Should your course fee be lower than this, you should apply to SAAS for a lower amount.
+Should it be higher than this, you will remain responsible for meeting the additional costs.

 The living costs loan is not income-assessed so you do not need to send SAAS any details of your household income.
 While you will be eligible for £4,500, you can elect to take out less of a student loan if you do not need your full entitlement.